lengkengsieunhan/100things_craftsmanship_developer_shouldknow/README.md

 Phase Distribution: Is your schedule roughly allocating 1/3 planning, 1/6 coding, 1/4 component testing, and 1/4 system testing?

 Tracking Progress: Do you have clear, objective ways to track project progress (e.g., lines of code designed, components integrated, not just written)?

+* DAY 8: Risk & Fear (Rủi ro & Sợ hãi)
+  Reduce Fear: Is the workplace free from an atmosphere of fear (e.g., fear of failure, job insecurity, arbitrary decisions)?

+  Embrace Mistakes as Learning: Are mistakes viewed as opportunities for learning and improvement, rather than solely as failures?

+  Safe-to-Fail Experimentation: Are teams encouraged to experiment and try new things in a safe-to-fail environment?